Leaf-Agriculture/docs/docs/alerts_authentication.md

                            key=bytes('your secret', 'utf-8'),
                            digest='sha256')

-# Get the signature in the X-Leaf-Signature header
+# Decode the X-Leaf-Signature header that is encoded in base 64
 request_sig = base64.b64decode(sig_header)

 # Compare both